fractal-net/tenso-rs/README.md

 - [ ] Implement identical key generation as btcli
 - [ ] Implement encryption and decryption of keys
 - [ ] Start to add hotkey support
+- [ ] Write to disk with the correct permissions